jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ## 3.6 Clocks

 The bus clock (BCLK) is a 40MHz clock that is used to time data transer cycle responses to the CPU Local Bus Card.
 The 40MHz bus clock is generated on the CPU Local Bus card.
-This minimizes issues with clock skew where the CPU Local Bus Card may have high-speed RAM or other timing sensitive AUTOCONFIG devices.
+This minimizes issues with clock skew where the CPU Local Bus Card may have high-speed RAM or other timing sensitive devices.
 BCLK is unbuffered and routed to U712 on the AmigaPCI.
 The signal is then distributed to other FPGA's on the AmigaPCI via a PLL in U712.

 Correct clock distribution is critical to ensure stable operation of the CPU Local Bus card and AmigaPCI.
 Each clocked device should have a dedicated clock signal by using fanouts from a singal clock source.
 Traces should be kept as short as possible and small value series resistors should be implemented at the clock signal source.